Ahhh.. New York City. The Big Apple. The City that Never Sleeps.

 After seeing Central Park, I am determined to go back to NYC to spend a full day there!
 You can go bike riding around the park or even rent a rowboat and have a picnic out on the lake.

-You will see such a small tidbit of the park and your tour guide will show you where the well-known philanthropist and widow of John Lennon, Yoko Ono, lives.
+On this trip to NYC, I only got to see a small tidbit of the park and the tour guide only showed us where the well-known philanthropist and widow of John Lennon, Yoko Ono, lives.
+If you have more time, you could easily spend an entire day strolling this massive park.

 You will take the scenic ferry ride over to the Statue of Liberty while getting a perfect view of New York City’s skyline.
 I get sea sick like, standing in the ocean..
 So if you’re afraid of getting sea sick – If I can do it, so can you!

 They only allow ~200 tickets to the top of the crown per day (which is not a lot in comparison to the thousands of visitors), so tickets book a year+ in advance!
-If you don’t think that far in advance (so, everyone?), you can go to the pedestal instead!
-The strenuous, stair-climb to the top will definitely make you regret drinking all those fancy cocktails the night before!
+If you don’t think that far in advance (so, everyone?), you can go to the pedestal instead.
+The strenuous, 215 stair-climb to the pedestal will definitely make you regret drinking all those fancy cocktails the night before!
+If you don’t want to exercise on vacation, there is an elevator you can use to get to the pedestal.

 On one of your last stops of the day, you visit the outside of the 9/11 memorial.
 Here, you can see the two large fountains that are in place of the twin towers.

 The last stop of the tour was optional because it did cost extra.
-We decided to spend the extra money to see the top of the Empire State Building.
+We decided to spend the extra money to see the top of the Empire State Building because we felt it was one of those iconic things to see in NYC!

 Super cheesy and “not-posed-at-all” picture of us looking off into the distance, ha!

-Even though I was exhausted from the day, if you only have 48 hours in this amazing city, you have to push through!
+Even though I was exhausted from the day, if you only have 48 hours in NYC you have to push through!

 Now that you got all the touristy stops out-of-the-way, next time you back to the Big Apple you can spend your time soaking in the culture and good food!